hydrusnetwork/hydrus/docs/database_migration.md

 The operations on this dialog are simple and atomic--at no point is your db ever invalid.
 Once you have the locations and ideal usage set how you like, hit the 'move files now' button to actually shuffle your files around.
 It will take some time to finish, but you can pause and resume it later if the job is large or you want to undo or alter something.

-If you decide to move your actual database, the program will have to shut down first.
-Before you boot up again, you will have to create a new program shortcut:

-## informing the software that the database is not in the default location { id="launch_parameter" }
+## informing the software that the SQLite database is not in the default location { id="launch_parameter" }

-A straight call to the hydrus_client executable will look for a database in _install_dir/db_.
+A straight call to the hydrus_client executable will look for a SQLite database in _install_dir/db_.
 If one is not found, it will create one.
-So, if you move your database and then try to run the client again, it will try to create a new empty database in the previous location!
+If you move your database and then try to run the client again, it will try to create a new empty database in that old location!

-So, pass it a -d or --db_dir command line argument, like so:
+To tell it about the new database location, pass it a `-d` or `--db_dir` command line argument, like so:

 *   `hydrus_client -d="D:\media\my_hydrus_database"`
 *   _--or--_